vmware-tanzu-labs/yaml-overlay-tool/docs/sections/kubernetesUseCases.md

     path: ./examples/kubernetes/manifests
 ```

-Now apply the changes by generating a new set of YAML files:
+Now, you can apply the changes by generating a new set of YAML files.

 `yot -i ./examples/kubernetes/privateContainerRegistry.yaml -o /tmp/new`

-## Modify the Name of a Label's Key
+## Modify the label key name

-In this example we will manipulate the `name` label key with `app.kubernetes.io/name` by using the `format` action and retaining the existing value.
-The `~` character in JSONPath+ always returns the value of the key, rather than the value of the key/value pair.
+In this example, the `name` label key of `app.kubernetes.io/name` is manipulated by using the `format` action and retaining the existing value.
+The `~` character in JSONPath+ always returns the value of the key, rather than the key/value pair.

 ```yaml
 # formatLabelKey.yaml